Is Online Sports Betting Legal in Indiana?

-The first, in the north-east is not far from neighbouring Illinois, with casinos here commonly used by Chicago residents.
+The first, in the north-east, is not far from neighboring Illinois, with casinos here commonly used by Chicago residents.
 The second is on the southern border with Kentucky.

 Overall, Indiana residents and lawmakers have a permissive and positive attitude towards gambling.

 Sports betting, however, has been prevented in the state since the Professional and Amateur Sports Protection Act (PASPA) was introduced in 1992.
 PASPA acted as a federal ban on all sports betting across the US, with only a few exceptions like Nevada.
 This was the case right up until the middle of 2018, when the sports betting game in the US changed.
 More on that in the next section.

 The Current Online Sports Betting Situation in Indiana